chanb/jaxl/README.md

 By default, the `Learner` class enforces all learners have a way to perform checkpointing, initializing the parameters, and performing learning updates (if any).
   - `OfflineLearner` assumes that a batch of **offline** data is given, as a `ReplayBuffer`.
   The attribute is `_buffer`, which corresponds the "dataset" in the standard offline learning vocabulary.
+  Alternatively, we can use `torch.Dataset` instead of more traditional offline learning approaches (e.g. MNIST, Omniglot, etc.).
+  This can be specified through the configuration files using `buffer_config` for `ReplayBuffer` and `dataset_config` for `torch.Dataset`.
   - On the other hand, `OnlineLearner` assumes that it has access to a **buffer**, which is populated sample by sample.
   By varying the buffer size, we can obtain "streaming" online learners that assume to have no *memory*.
   The online learner can also interact with the environment, which is implemented via the `gymnasium` API.
+- `datasets` contains offline datasets.
+In particular, we provide variations of different datasets including linear regression/classification, MNIST, and Omniglot.
+The corresponding `wrapper.py` allows us to augment the dataset (e.g. convert a standard supervised learning problem into an in-context learning problem).
+- `envs` contains customized sequential decision making problems.
+We provide parameterized version of some `gymnasium` environments including MuJoCo, pendulum, and frozen lake, as well as parameterized version of Deepmind Control Suite.
+- `models` implements commonly used machine learning model architectures.
+To account for special layers including recurrent networks and batch normalization, we construct a standardized interface for inference---a model is expected to output a tuple `(model_output, carry, updates)`.
+`model_output` is the "prediction" of the model, `carry` is often known as the hidden state, and `updates` is used for storing information for layers such as batch normalization.

 ### Supported Custom Environments
 We provide customized MuJoCo environments (in both Gymnasium and Deepmind Control Suite) that randomize the physical parameters at the initialization of the environment.
 This allows us to do some form of multi-task learning, or some form of domain randomization.
 We achieve this by modifying the XML before passing it to the MuJoCo environment wrapper provided by `MujocoEnv` or `control.Environment`.
 For more details, the environments are located under `envs/mujoco` and `envs/dmc`.